1. Home

 By: Adam Burns

-The new steamer was designated Class A-1 and not only included an upgrade firebox but was also equipped with other features to improve horsepower including a larger boiler, sufficient air-intake, booster, and limited cutoff.
+The new steamer was designated Class A-1 and not only included an upgrade firebox but also other features to improve horsepower including a larger boiler, sufficient air-intake, booster, and limited cutoff.

 The 2-8-4 (listed as #1) was then sent for testing along the stiff grades of the Boston & Albany in the Berkshire Mountains of northwestern Massachusetts in the spring of 1925.